chethenry/pyOBD/README.md

 pyOBD (aka pyOBD-II or pyOBD2) is an OBD-II compliant car diagnostic tool.
 It is designed to interface with low-cost ELM 32x OBD-II diagnostic interfaces such as ELM-USB.
 It will basically allow you to talk to your car's ECU,... display fault codes, display measured values, read status tests, etc. All cars made since 1996 (in the US) or 2001 (in the EU) must be OBD-II compliant, i.e. they should work with pyOBD.

-pyOBD is written entirely in Python and was originally written by Donour Sizemore, now maintained and improved by SECONS Ltd. and it is Free Software and is distributed under the terms of the GPL.
+pyOBD is written entirely in Python and was originally written by Donour Sizemore, now maintained and improved by SECONS Ltd. and forked here.
+It is Free Software and is distributed under the terms of the GPL.

-General OBD-II information
+### General OBD-II information

-New to OBD-II and car diagnostics?
-Read more about both topics at OBD2 information page for hobby users.
-What can I do with pyOBD

 Connect to a vehicle	Display tests status	View live sensor data	Read and clear fault codes For Python devlopers, pyOBD provides a single module, obd_io, that allows high level control over sensor data and diagnostic trouble code managment.

 ### Requirements

-An ELM 32x OBD-II interface such as ELM-USB
+An ELM 32x OBD-II interface
 Python 2.x or greater
 pySerial
-A car supporting OBD-II (lookup your car in our cars database)
+A car supporting OBD-II

 ### Quick Start Ubuntu
 ```bash